 Our accommodation – Suilven View Pod, Lochinver

 I’d been keeping an eye on this place as it was largely booked up and I wanted to take a gamble on when we’d re-open.
-Suddenly, a weekend booking opened up in the middle of May, and I snapped it up.
+Suddenly, a cancelled weekend booking opened up in the middle of May, and I snapped it up.
 It was risky – but it paid off when Scotland’s restrictions lifted at the end of April!
 I cannot tell you how excited I was about our first cabin stay.

-I did have a panic a couple of weeks before our trip because I realised we’d only paid a deposit and we were meant to pay the full amount a month before our stay, but after a quick email to the owner and a swift, friendly reply confirming our booking ten minutes later, I sent the money over and all was good.
+I did have a panic a couple of weeks before our trip because I realised we’d only paid a deposit and we were meant to pay the full amount a month before our stay, but after a quick email to the owner and after a swift, friendly reply confirming our booking ten minutes later, I sent the money over and all was good.

 We loved this place.